 Wages must be paid at regular intervals according to national or industry benchmarks. any deductions not provided for under national law are not permitted without the express written permission of the worker.

-We are committed to working towards ensuring living wages are paid throughout our supply chain.
-Click here to read our Living Wage Statement.
+We are committed to paying living wages throughout our supply chain.

 Reasonable working hours